 A new canopy, with a few replacement pillars to match the originals, was designed and built by Carters, as it had never had need for one before; Supercar also made a new centre section for the track.

 The set of dodgem cars that were original to the track have now become too worn out to operate, so we are in the process of renovating some 1960s cars to replace them with.
 Finding spare parts is getting harder, especially replacement tyres and parts for the electric motors in the cars, as they run on 110 volts and it's an unusual current.

 The Dodgem is one of the most popular rides on the fair, and it's the only one where you are in total control.

 Who can ride, and what does it cost?

-The Dodgem is suitable for people over 1.1m tall.
-They cost 6 tokens per car, which holds two people.
+The Dodgem is suitable for people over 1.1m tall, but you must be over 1.3m to ride alone.
+It costs 5 tokens per person.
 Prices may be subject to change.

 Buy tokens in advance online, and get FREE RIDES!